 An example: our Eyeshadow Palettes are 100% recyclable, however, you still have to remove the metal eyeshadow pans from the palette before recycling.
 Also, any leftover shadow must be cleaned out.

-Why?
 Different companies collect each raw material: metal, plastic, paper, etc., and there is no one separating items to their individual components.
 So, if the item goes in the bin without being separated, it goes straight to the landfill.

-What you can do: Separate components where it’s possible to do so.
+Separate components where it's possible to do so.
 And try to purchase single material products/packaging whenever you can.

 2. Make Sure Your Recycled Materials Are Clean

-These post-market buyers won’t take recycled material that is dirty or “contaminated”.
+These post-market buyers won't take recycled material that is dirty or 'contaminated.'
 If they have to clean it, it goes to the landfill.
 China, for example, is now only accepting materials that are 95% contamination-free.

-What you can do: Wash all plastic containers before recycling.
-For paper food containers, you cannot recycle them once there’s food residue on them.
+Wash all plastic containers before recycling.
+For paper food containers, you cannot recycle them once there's food residue on them.
 You can compost them, however!

 3. Not All Plastics Can Be Recycled - Look For The Numbers